Dashinglyapp/dashingly-ui/README.md

 The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the heavily documented build script, `Gruntfile.js`.
-But you don't need to do that to be very productive with `oms-inside`.
+But you don't need to do that to be very productive with `realize`.
 What follows in this section is a quick introduction to the tasks provided and should be plenty to get you started.
 TODO, generate this from the Gruntfile.js 'build' section comments